 Demetriades - Tsafka - Kokkalis Prizes

-Alexandra Bodrova Receives 2019 Henry Ford II Scholar Award
+Rahul Arun Receives 2020 Henry Ford II Scholar Award

-Mechanical engineering student Alexandra Bodrova, advised by Professor Joel Burdick, is a recipient of the 2019 Henry Ford II Scholar Award.
-She is passionate about robotics autonomy and its applications to extreme condition situation handling where human lives might be in danger.
-This summer she will be doing research on an automated charging battery.
-It would aid drones in conducting rescue missions in collapsed buildings or tunnels.
+Mechanical Engineering student Rahul Arun, advised by Professor Aaron Ames and Beverley McKeon, is a recipient of the 2020 Henry Ford II Scholar Award.
+Rahul's academic interests lie at the intersection of theoretical, numerical, and experimental fluid mechanics, with an emphasis on turbulent flows.
+This summer, he will be working as a SURF fellow under Professor Tim Colonius to conduct fast and adaptive numerical simulations of vortex ring collisions.
+In the more distant future, his plan is to attend graduate school.
 The Henry Ford II Scholar Award is funded under an endowment provided by the Ford Motor Company Fund.
 The award is made annually to engineering students with the best academic record at the end of the third year of undergraduate study.

 Henry Ford II Scholar Award